VishwasJadhav/Snankes-and-Ladders-Game/README.md

 - Player name input and validation
 - Turn-by-turn gameplay using index rotation
 - Individual position tracking for each player
+- Early exit for individual player
 - Dynamic handling when a player exits the game
-- Cleaner and more readable game loop

 ### What Changed Technically
 - Introduced a **list of dictionaries** to store player data (`name` and `position`)